-To the extent relevant to our audit, we have reviewed the design and effectiveness of the internal control measures, i.e. authorisation of payments, that are intended to mitigate the risk of management override of control and tested the design and implementation of the controls in the processes for generating and processing journal entries and making of estimates.
+We evaluated the design and implementation of the internal control measures, i.e., authorisation of payments, that are intended to mitigate the risk of management override of control and to the extent relevant for our audit tested the effectiveness of these controls.
+Furthermore, we evaluated the design and implementation of the controls in the processes for generating and processing journal entries and making of estimates.